Why is Recovery Important?

 How Recovery is Calculated

-Heart Rate Variability (HRV) is a measure of the difference in the amount of time between successive heart beats, and is captured during your last period of Slow Wave Sleep each night.
-HRV is an indicator of the health of your autonomic nervous system, and a trending increase in HRV leads to a stronger Recovery.
-For more information on HRV, see our locker post.
+Heart Rate Variability measures the difference in amount of time between successive heart beats, and is captured during the final five minutes of your last period of slow-wave sleep stage each night.
+NOTE: HRV is a health indicator for your autonomic nervous system, and a trending increase in HRV leads to a stronger Recovery.
+For more information on HRV, visit this locker post.